JoelSanders/angelfallz-website/CLOUDFLARE_DEPLOYMENT.md

    - Redeploy the site after adding variables

 2. **SPA Routing Issues:**
+   - Cloudflare Pages uses `functions/_middleware.ts` for SPA routing
-   - The `public/_redirects` file handles client-side routing
+   - The `public/_routes.json` file configures which routes to handle
-   - Ensure this file is included in your build
+   - Ensure both files are included in your repository
-   - It should contain: `/* /index.html 200`
+   - DO NOT use `_redirects` file - it causes infinite loop errors on Cloudflare

 3. **Shopify Configuration:**
    - Verify your Shopify store is active and products are published